 The subjects realizing at least a meaningful clinical benefit after 12 months of adjunctive VNS Therapy included subjects who sustained their 3-month meaningful or greater benefit and those who had minimal to no 3-month benefit and accrued at least a meaningful benefit after 12 months.
 Of the 56 subjects who had at least a meaningful benefit at 3 months, 41 (73%) continued to have at least a meaningful benefit at 12 months and 34 (61%) of these same 56 subjects had at least the same level of clinical benefit after 12 months of adjunctive VNS Therapy as they did after 3 months.
-Of the 118 subjects who realized minimal-to-worse clinical benefit after 3 months of adjunctive VNS Therapy, 56 (47%) had at least a meaningful benefit after 12 months of adjunctive VNS Therapy.
+Of the 118 subjects who realized minimal-to-worse clinical benefit after 3 months of adjunctive VNS Therapy.